DanielRanLehmann/google-search-history/README.md

 | url | string |
 | visitCount | integer |

-Why is this not a chrome extension app?
+Why is this not in the Chrome Web Store?
 ===============
 For privacy reasons, and for the sake of complete transparency, you're highly encouraged to look through the code to get peace of mind in knowing that your search history **is not** mishandled, but that you have complete control over your data.